wang-joseph/wang-joseph/README.md

     </a>
   </p>

   Hi there!
-I'm Joseph Wang, a first year Computer Science student currently at the University of Waterloo.
+I'm Joseph Wang, a second year Computer Science student currently at the University of Waterloo.
 If you're reading this, hello there!
 I hope this README helps you understand me a bit more.
 In the odd case that you might be an employer or my mother, I promise that I can write a lot more formally.
 A job would be nice.
 Please hire me.
   <br /> <br />
   I use Python a lot, but I also use TS and Java.
 Outside of what's shown here, I also dabble occasionally in Julia, C, Dart, Rust, and Kotlin.
   </p>